 Further accruals are expected.

-This fonds also includes 13,251 photographs, 8 architectural drawings, and 7 technical drawings, and 0.001 GB of electronic records.
+This fonds also includes 14,877 photographs, 9 architectural drawings, 7 technical drawings, and 0.001 GB of electronic records.

 Standard number area

 Place access points